Energy Cascade and Damping in Fast-Mode Compressible Turbulence: Results and Discussion

-Next, we identify the truncation scale directly from the PIC simulations.
-Without TTD, 2D-PSD of fast modes is expected to be near-isotropy.
-This is indeed observed along quasi-parallel and quasi-perpendicular directions where the TTD damping is weak, and the inertial range extends down to $k d_i = 0.3 $ (Fig. \ref{fig2}(b)).
-However, at the propagation angle where TTD damping is strongest ($ \theta \approx 55^\circ $), the inertial range is significantly shortened, with a spectral break occurring already at $k d_i = 0.15$ (Fig. \ref{fig2}(b) and supplementary Fig. 2).
-This deviation from isotropic cascade behavior indicates that the spectral break is not intrinsic to the nonlinear cascade but is caused by enhanced damping.
-Therefore, we interpret this angular-dependent spectral cutoff scale as the TTD-induced truncation scale.
+We identify the truncation scale directly from the PIC simulations.
+In the absence of TTD, the two-dimensional power spectral density (2D-PSD) of fast modes is expected to be nearly isotropic, reflecting the weak intrinsic anisotropy of the fast-mode cascade.
+This behavior is indeed observed along quasi-parallel and quasi-perpendicular propagation directions, where the TTD damping rate is minimal and the inertial range extends down to $ k d_i \approx 0.3 $ (Figures \ref{fig2}(b) and \ref{fig2}(c)).
+In contrast, at the propagation angle where TTD damping is predicted to be strongest ($ \theta \approx 55^\circ $), resonant interactions efficiently extract energy from the cascade, causing the inertial range to terminate much earlier, with a spectral break already appearing at $ k d_i \approx 0.12 $ (Figures \ref{fig2}(b) and \ref{fig2}(c)).
+This pronounced angular dependence---absent in the undamped cascade---indicates that the break scale is not a natural outcome of nonlinear energy transfer, but rather a consequence of enhanced collisionless damping.
+We therefore interpret this anisotropic cutoff as the TTD-induced truncation scale, which directly links the energy-containing range of the turbulence to the resonance condition between the fast-mode phase speed $ v_{\mathrm{ph}} $ and particle parallel velocities $ v_\parallel $.
+Such a link implies that the damping scale, and thus the partition of turbulent energy into particle heating, can be predicted from the local plasma parameters that control $ \Gamma $.